Optimization & Regularization

 Click for answer

 In machine learning, we assume that the data is drawn from a distribution \(P\).
-The gradient over the full dataset is an expectation over this distribution:
+The gradient over the full dataset approximates the expectation over this distribution:

 Because deep learning models can have many parameters and computing gradients is expensive, understanding the effects of different batch sizes and convergence is important.
 The computational cost (which we define as the time it takes to perform one optimization step) of a gradient update using a batch size \(b\) consists of: